-The School of Medicine in collaboration with the School of Law at TTU offers the JD/MD degree program.
+The JD/MD degree program is offered by the School of Medicine in collaboration with the School of Law at TTU.
 Students complete 78 hours of coursework in the School of Law over the course of two years before entering the first year of the MD curriculum.
 An additional 12 hours of coursework from the MD curriculum completes the 90 credit hour requirement for the JD degree.
 A proposal is currently under consideration in both schools to permit students to complete the coursework form the School of Law after Year 3 of the MD curriculum.